bsherin/tactic/docs/Tile-Commands.rst

     .. py:method:: create_collection_object(doc_type, doc_list=None)

-        Creates a new :py:class:`DetachedTacticCollection` object. *doc_list*, if provided must be a list of :py:class:`DetachedTacticDocument` objects.
+        Creates a new :py:class:`DetachedTacticCollection` object.

+        :param list doc_list: If provided, this must be a list of :py:class:`DetachedTacticDocument` objects.

     .. py:method:: create_document(doc_data=None, docname="document1", metadata=None)

         Creates a new :py:class:`DetachedTacticDocument` object.

-        *doc_data* can be either pandas DataFrame, a list of :py:class:`TacticRow` objects, or a list of dicts.
+        :param dforlist doc_data: This can be either pandas DataFrame, a list of :py:class:`TacticRow` objects, or a list of dicts.

     .. py:method:: create_freeform_document(docname="document1", lines=None, metadata=None)